Helping build High-Quality Site Reliability Engineers

-I have learned over the years that well put together teams are the backbone of modern tech work.
+I have learned over the years that well-designed teams are the backbone of modern tech work.

 My goal with SREpath is to help more teams thrive in such situations.

 Storytime.
-It was 2015, and I was a founding member of a startup gaining traction in the financial sector.
+It was 2015, and I was involved with a startup gaining traction in the financial sector.

 Long story cut short: our features were great, amazing even.

 We had a proven zero-knowledge security solution way back then!
-Our webRTC conferencing feature was solid too.
+Our webRTC conferencing feature was ahead of its time and very solid too.

 But our service reliability was not so great.
 Our clients lost faith and we lost referrals because of it.